yangyutu/llm_book.github.io/llm_book/_build/html/_sources/docs/chapter_application_IR/information_retrieval_fundamentals.md

 both large in-batch negative sampling and asynchronous ANN index updates are computationally demanding.

 Compared with the two heuristic algorithms mentioned above, the model-based negative sampling algorithm is easier to pick high-quality negative examples, and it is also the more cutting-edge sampling algorithm at present.
-Here are several model-based negative sampling algorithms:
+Here are several model-based negative sampling algorithms: -->

 (ch:neural-network-and-deep-learning:ApplicationNLP_IRSearch:sec:in-batch-negatives)=
-#### Random Negatives And In-batch Negatives
+#### Random Negatives and In-batch Negatives

-Random negative sampling is the most basic negative sampling algorithm.
+**Random negative sampling** is the most basic negative sampling algorithm.
 The algorithm uniformly sample documents from the corpus and treat it as a negative.
-Clearly, random negatives can generate negatives that are too easy for the model.
+Clearly, random negatives can generate negatives that are **too easy** for the model.
 For example, a negative document that is topically different from the query.
 These easy negatives lower the learning efficiency, that is, each batch produces limited information gain to update the model.
 Still, random negatives are widely used because of its simplicity.

 In practice, random negatives are implemented as in-batch negatives.
 In the contrastive learning framework with N-pair loss [{numref}`ch:neural-network-and-deep-learning:ApplicationNLP_IRSearch:sec:N_pair_loss`], we construct a mini-batch of query-doc examples like $\{(q_1, d_1^+, d_{1,1}^-, d_{1,M}^-), ..., (q_N, d_N^+, d_{N,1}^-, d_{N,M}^M)\}$, Naively implementing N-pair loss would increase computational cost from constructing sufficient negative documents corresponding to each query.
 In-batch negatives{cite:p}`karpukhin2020dense` is trick to reuse positive documents associated with other queries as extra negatives [{numref}`ch:neural-network-and-deep-learning:ApplicationNLP_IRSearch:fig:inbatchnegatives`].
 The critical assumption here is that queries in a mini-batch are vastly different semantically, and positive documents from other queries would be confidently used as negatives.
 The assumption is largely true since each mini-batch is randomly sampled from the set of all training queries, in-batch negative document are usually true negative although they might not be hard negatives.